itakserman-cloudinary/monitoring-apache-iceberg-table-metadata-layer/README.md

 ### Build and Deploy

 > !
-Important - The guidance below uses AWS Serverless Application Model (SAM) for easier packaging and deployment of AWS Lambda.
+Important - The guidance below uses AWS Serverless Application Model (SAM) and Amazon ECR for easier packaging and deployment of AWS Lambda.
 However if you use your own packaging tool or if you want to deploy AWS Lambda manually you can explore following files:
 > - template.yaml
 > - lambda/requirements.txt
 > - lambda/app.py